eProsima/Integration-Service-docs/docs/tcptunnel.rst

 *config.xml* is intended to execute this test using one machine, and *client* plus *server* versions, to allow executions on different machines.

-In our case, we will use *config.xml* to test it in one machine.
+This example will use *config.xml* to test it in one machine.

-The example uses a types library named `shapelib <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/shapelib.cpp>`__ that allow us to create the keyed type "shape" that ShapesDemo uses to communicate.
+The example uses a types library named `shapelib <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/shapes_demo_tcp/shapelib.cpp>`__ that allows us to create the keyed type "shape", and ShapesDemo uses it to communicate.

-To allow execute the example in the same machine, each ShapesDemo instance will be bound to different domains, allowing *IS* to do some useful work.
+To allow executing the example in the same machine, each ShapesDemo instance will be bound to different domains, allowing *IS* to do some useful work.

 **Preparation**

-You need to have a `ShapesDemo <https://github.com/eProsima/ShapesDemo>`__ working.

-Then, you must compile the example itself, from the `shapes_demo_tcp example location <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/shapes_demo_tcp>`_.
+This example needs a `ShapesDemo <https://github.com/eProsima/ShapesDemo>`__ application working, to get it, you must compile the example itself, from the `shapes_demo_tcp example location <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/shapes_demo_tcp>`_.

 Linux: